angystallone/ProbShakemaps/README.md

 --------------------------------

 Jacopo Selva coded the `GetStatistics` tool; Louise Cordrie authored the `SeisEnsMan` tool and tested `ProbShakemap` on the INGV-Bologna ADA cluster.
-I thank Valentino Lauciani for testing and developing the INGV Shakemap Docker and for the technical support and Licia Faenza for testing ProbShakemap.
+I thank Valentino Lauciani for testing and developing the INGV Shakemap Docker and Licia Faenza for testing ProbShakemap.

 To cite ProbShakemap
 --------------------